Do you know the difference between good and bad cholesterol? We share the facts along with 10 tips to help you lower your cholesterol.

 High-density lipoprotein (‘HDL’) is known as ‘good cholesterol’ because it carries cholesterol to your liver, where it can be broken down or passed out of your body in your poo.
-The more HDL you have, the better.
+The higher your percentage of HDL, the better.

 1. Reduce your saturated fat intake

 Saturated fat and bad cholesterol are closely linked.
 Spooning away fat from the top of roasts, casseroles and curries can cut your fat intake instantly without impacting on taste.

 It’s in pastry and anything with butter, so enjoy these in moderation.
 Remember your body needs some ‘bad cholesterol’ to serve the cells that need it, so you shouldn’t have to cut things out entirely.

 You often don’t realise you’re consuming saturated fat because it’s hidden in all sorts of things, like takeaway coffees.
 These use whole milk, and it’s easy to switch to a lower-fat (‘skinny’) version by asking for skimmed milk.

 2. Refrain from frying